 Include in box 5 any dividend from accumulation units or shares that are automatically reinvested.
-Don't include any 'equalisation' amounts.
+Do not include any 'equalisation' amounts.

-Box 6 Foreign dividends (up to £300)
+Box 6 Foreign dividends (up to £2,000)

-If your only foreign income was taxed dividends up to \pounds 300, put the net amount (in UK pounds) in box 6 instead of on the 'Foreign' pages.
+If your only foreign income was any interest in box 3 and dividends up to £2,000 and you're claiming deduction relief, put the net amount of foreign dividends (in UK pounds) in box 6.
 Put the foreign tax taken off in box 7.